There are many new people tuning in every day who don't know that.

 That's what they're doing.

-Your government, my government, our government's primary focus is lawsuits trying to find out if there was any criminality, and going after British petroleum, and going after Halliburton, and going after Transocean.
+Your government, my government, our government's primary focus is lawsuits, trying to find out if there was any criminality and going after British Petroleum and going after Halliburton and going after Transocean.

-As far as federal government taking ownership of the issue, you can go out there and you can be the face of it if you want, and you can try to be inspirational.
+As far as federal government taking ownership of the issue, I mean, you can go out there and you can be the face of it if you want, and you can try to be inspirational.

 Obama doesn't know how to do that.